-You are going to love this simple, from scratch, Gluten-Free Lemon Cupcake.
+You are going to love these simple, from scratch, Gluten-Free Lemon Cupcakes.
 This bakery-style cupcake is tender and has the perfect amount of lemon.

-I originally posted these cupcakes in April of 2014.
+I originally posted this gluten-free cupcake recipe in April of 2014.
 My photography has improved by leaps and bounds over the past years, and I am having so much fun redoing photos for my recipes.
 I really want the photos to show you how wonderful these Gluten-Free Lemon Cupcakes are.

 When I originally posted this recipe, I only took one photo.
 Over the years I've learned that people eat with their eyes, meaning the more photos the better!
 Within reason, of course.